ZakirG/LibreOffice-fork/_docs-added-by-zakir/implementation-phases-feature-1.md

 - Check that document appears in the web dashboard
 - Modify the document and save to cloud again
 - Test "Refresh from Cloud" to download latest version
-- Test error cases: no internet, authentication expired, server errors
+- Test error cases: no internet, Clerk authentication expired, server errors
 - Verify document integrity after upload/download cycle

 ---